 Put a fire engine in front and we can have a parade!

 Grand Marais is a charming little town with big waters at its feet and big woods at its back.

 For 20 years, Birdwing Spa near Litchfield was the only game in town when it came to destination spas in Minnesota.
 But now three resorts on Gull Lake near Brainerd have added spas.

 A beautiful, dramatic landscape of glistening snow, frozen lakes and frost-glazed pines.

 When it comes to theater and art exhibits, Minnesota is the ticket to a good time!
 Find venues and upcoming events.

-When you visit a place that’s nicknamed “Land of 10,000 Lakes” (there’s actually 11,842, to be precise), it only makes sense that you explore one or two of them while you’re here.
-In fact, many would argue that you haven’t had the full Minnesota experience if you haven’t spent any time at a lake.
+When you visit a place that’s nicknamed “Land of 10,000 Lakes” (make that 11,842, to be precise), it's pretty much required that you explore one or two of them while you’re here.
+In fact, many would argue you haven’t had the full Minnesota experience until you've gone to the lake.
 After all, they’re not hard to find!

 Straddling the border between Minnesota and Ontario, Canada, giant Lake of the Woods is a four-season fishing destination.
 Anglers search out its walleye, sauger, northern, smallmouth bass, muskies and even the prehistoric looking sturgeon found in the spring and fall.